 When we go back to Genesis, we realize that when Adam and Eve sinned their sin brought death to themselves and their descendants as well as destruction of their fellowship with God.
 They were cast out of the Garden of Eden.
 God would not fellowship with sin, but He did make provision to restore fellowship when He made a coat of skins for them.
 This required that an animal be sacrificed.
 In the account of Cain and Abel we find that restoration and fellowship must be on God’s terms and not man’s terms.
 This truth has been contained all through the Old Testament and into complete revelation through our Lord Jesus Christ.

-Throughout the Bible the only remedy for sin that allows man to be forgiven and come into God’s presence was the shedding of blood,” the law requires that nearly everything be cleansed with blood, and without the shedding of blood, there is no forgiveness.”
-Hebrews 9:22 The first time this was communicated to man was when God prepared a covering for Adam and Eve from animal skins.
+Throughout the Bible the only remedy for sin that allows man to be forgiven and come into God’s presence was the shedding of blood,” under the law almost everything is purified with blood, and without the shedding of blood, there is no forgiveness of sins.”
+Hebrews 9:22 ESV The first time this was communicated to man was when God prepared a covering for Adam and Eve from animal skins.
 Adam had to have communicated this fact to His children.
 It is obvious that when Adam’s two sons went out to make a sacrifice to God, they had been instructed on how to worship.
 The writer tells us that Abel. brought of the firstborn of his flock and of their fat.
 And the LORD respected Abel and his offering.”
-(Genesis 4:4) NKJV
+(Genesis 4:4)

 In the world there are essentially only two religious’ concepts.
 This simplifies our pursuit greatly, instead of needing to come to grips with all of the various religious philosophies of approximately 5000 cults in the United States, according to government statistics.
 The cult mentality is how Cain worshipped and true worship is how Abel worshipped.
 All people will fall into one category or the other.
 They are either those who desire to worship according to the dictates of their own heart, like Cain or they are going to attempt to worship Him according to the pronouncements of God, like Abel.
 When a people choose to follow the dictates of their heart and refuse to come to God acceptably within His precepts; they are always angry with those who do come to God within His precepts.
 When they find their sacrifices are not acceptable to God, it keeps them in a constant state of frustration.
 Recent religious polls in the United States indicate that a majority of people believe in a god, but they desire to worship Him according to their own concept of worship.
 It is a lack of desire for obedient worship or God directed worship.
 This concept is basic to the cult mentality